 It’s to the point because everyone’s process differs, and may change due to time and circumstance.
 I can write with some ambient noise, for example, so I can take a notebook over to Soul Food Books in order to grab coffee and one of their tables and know I’ll have a productive afternoon.
 Here at home, I need more quiet, and it takes me a little longer to get focused, but once I’m started I can write fast and furiously for a stint that’s good for a chunk of words.
 I like writing in airports, but it’s scattered writing, flashes of notes, observations about people, notes for stories I’ll write later.

 Sometimes I write on the computer, other times by hand in a notebook.
-I’ve tried dictating and it doesn’t work well for me.
+I’ve tried dictating and at first it didn’t work well for me but over the course of a decade has become crucial to my process.
 I sample different notebooks – I like big artist’s sketch pads to write in, actually, because I like all that white space with plenty of room for extra notes and diagrams.
 I don’t like writing on small surfaces, like business cards or Post-its; I don’t think I’d get much done if forced to rely on those.

 And actually, I take that back.
 If all I had to write on was index cards, I’d make that work.
 Because sometimes you have to, or else give up on writing.
 A new parent, for example, won’t have the uninterrupted bouts of time that they once had.
 They have to start thinking about writing in short bursts, or at a time they’d normally be in bed.
 The trick is to write, to resist the temptation to slack off, to give yourself a break.